 Changing your baby’s nappy

 Keeping your baby’s bottom clean and dry can help reduce nappy rash.
 You only need water and cotton wool when you’re changing your baby’s nappy.
 You can gently pat the area dry or leave your baby’s nappy off for a while.

 If you are worried about nappy rash, you could use a thin layer of barrier ointment to protect your baby’s skin against moisture.
 Talk to your health visitor if your baby’s skin is broken.

 Caring for dry skin

-If your baby has dry skin, don't use any kind of moisturising product without asking your healthcare team for advice.
-You can gradually start introducing gentle baby products and wipes as your baby becomes older and their skin more robust.
+If your baby has dry skin, it’s important not to use any kind of moisturising product without asking your healthcare team for advice.
+Oils and lotions can increase the risk of infection and your baby’s skin should improve itself over time.